 Once local authorities appreciate this, they are able to place into context the basic improvements that are needed to be competitive.
 To foster this understanding, ICMA has developed a Local Economic Development Score Card and worked closely with local governments worldwide to assess and improve municipal service delivery and physical infrastructure, create the political will for change, identify business opportunities, and develop public-private partnerships that foster economic and community growth and create more competitive cities.

 ICMA's comprehensive Community-Based Economic Development (CBED) approach fosters an open, democratic process for public-private cooperation and mobilizes all community resources, including land, labor, capital, and technology, to improve the competitiveness of the community in the global market.
 The CBED approach recognizes that economic development programs involve many sectors—housing, education, labor force development, infrastructure, finance, law, health, civil society, and private sector development—and allows for the efficient use of resources in a way that benefits businesses and citizens alike.
-ICMA’s programs have focused primarily on the following areas: strategic economic development planning; community involvement; marketing communities; tools for business retention, expansion, and attraction; labor force development and job creation; public-private partnerships; and skill building and certification.
+ICMA’s programs have focused primarily on the following areas: strategic economic development planning; community involvement; marketing communities; support for local enterprises; labor force development and job creation; public-private partnerships; and skill building and certification.

 Strategic Economic Development Planning